Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Proofs of the main results

 \begin{proof}

 Suppose for a contradiction that:

 We are going to exhibit an $m$-tadpole in $H$, contradicting Proposition \ref{prop_markedvertex}.
-This $m$-tadpole will be obtained inside the union of an $xy$-path and an $xm$-snake having specific properties, whose existence is given by the following two claims which we prove independently from each other.
-Define $t \defeq o(x,\fd{xP_{dx}^{\overline{v}}d})$, and note that $\Start(\fd{xP_{dx}^{\overline{v}}d})=e_x$ since $e_x$ is the only edge adjacent to $x$ in $D$.
+This $m$-tadpole will be obtained inside the union of an $xy$-chain and an $xm$-snake having specific properties, whose existence is given by the following two claims which we prove independently from each other.
+Define $t = o(x,\ora{xP_{dx}^{\overline{v}}d})$, and note that $\Start(\ora{xP_{dx}^{\overline{v}}d})=e_x$ since $e_x$ is the only edge incident to $x$ in $D$.